-TEACHING METHODS Method Purpose Explanation/Lecture activate student cognitive processes Known as explanation, this teaching method involved aim of providing information organized according to known as lecture, mainly focuses on the verbal expostudy.
-The term master class is often used to refer to special occasions Case Studies real are simulated asso Intensive and exhaustive analysis of a real fact, prob interpreting or solving the problem, generating hypot and, sometimes, training in possible alternative prob

-П studios 1 Exercises and Problem Solving studies Exercise, test and Situations where students are asked to develop th applying formulae or running algorithms, applying practice prior knowledge results.
-It is often used to supplement lectures. em-Based ning (PBL) Develop active learning through problem solving eaching and learning method whose starting poin has to solve to develop a number of previously def - et-Oriented ning (POL) Complete a problem- solving project applying acquired skills and knowledge Teaching and learning method where have a set ti task by planning, designing and completing a serie applying what they have learned and making effect Cooperative Learning Develop active and meaningful learning through cooperation Interactive approach to the organization of classro their peers' learning as part of a co-responsibility s This is both one of a number of methods for use a Learnir ng Contract Develop independent learning An agreement between the teacher and student or independent work proposal, supervised by the teacessential points of a learning contract are that it is requiring personal involvement and having a time BRIEF DESCRIPTION ON OF THE ORGAI NIZATIONAL MODAL ITIES AND TEACHING THEORY CLASSES in from of the students to give them a teach the two first chapters reference about the way of class and to fix the goals of PROBLEM-SOLVING CLASSES ; We use this modality when a conflict appears during one of the presentations and we have to solve the problem all together analyzing the own reactions and the origin of the situation.
+TEACHING METHO DS Method Purpose Explanation/Lecture activate student cognitive processes Known as explanation, this teaching method involves aim of providing information organized according to c known as lecture , mainly focuses on the verbal expos study.
+The term master class is often used to refer to special occasions Case Studies Intensive and exhaustive analysis of a real fact, probl interpreting or solving the problem, generating hypoth and, sometimes, training in possible alternative proble studies Exercises and Problem Solving Exercise, test and Situations where students are asked to develop the s applying formulae or running algorithms, applying informulates are supplement lectures.
+Problem-Based Learning (PBL) Develop active learning through problem solving Teaching and learning method whose starting point is has to solve to develop a number of previously define Project-Oriented Learning (POL) colving project opplying Teaching and learning method where have a set time task by planning, designing and completing a series of applying what they have learned and making effective Cooperative Learning Develop active and Interactive approach to the organization of classroom their peers' learning as part of a co-responsibility stra This is both one of a number of methods for use and Learning Contract Develop Independent An agreement between the teacher and student on th independent work proposal, supervised by the teache essential points of a learning contract are that it is a v requiring personal involvement and having a time frar

+BRIEF DESCRIPTION OF THE ORGANIZATIONAL MODALITIES AND TEACHING METHODS

+THEORY CLASSES During the first classes the professor teach the two first chapters in from of the students to give them a reference about the way of preparing presentation in from of the class and to fix the goals of the course.
+PROBLEM-SOLVING CLASSES We use this modality when a conflict appears during one of the presentations and we have to solve the problem all together analyzing the own reactions and the origin of the situation.
 PRACTICAL WORK We practice in from of the class with presentations that the students prepares and works for the class that they design.
 The professor and the rest of the students provide feedback to the group that is presenting each work.
 INDIVIDUAL WORK Participation of the students during the classes and to provide feedback to the classmates is individual and valuable for the professor to evaluate the students.
-GROUP WORK All students s topics of the should prepare a work in course group about one of the PERSONAL TUTORI NG ents to consult any doubt e dynamics of the classes.

-about the contents of the course or the dynamics of the classes.
+GROUP WORK All students should prepare a work in group about one of the topics of the course PERSONAL TUTORING The professor is available for the students to consult any doubt about the contents of the course or the dynamics of the classes.